Updated: June 3, 2022

-Q: Should I get the second dose if I have a severe allergic reaction?
+Q: Should I get the second dose or a booster dose if I have a severe allergic reaction?

-A: If you have ever had a severe reaction to any ingredient in a COVID-19 vaccine, the CDC recommends that you should not get the second dose of that specific vaccine.
+A: If you have ever had a severe reaction to any ingredient in a COVID-19 vaccine, the CDC recommends that you should not get the second dose or booster dose of that specific vaccine.
 If you have had a severe reaction to other vaccines or injectable therapies, you should ask your doctor if you should get a COVID-19 vaccine.
 Your doctor will help decide if it is safe for you to get vaccinated.

 Q: How much will the vaccination cost?

 Q. When will I be provided with the vaccination card?

 A: On your first scheduled vaccination dose visit, you will be given a COVID-19 Vaccine Card with the brand of vaccine received, lot number, administration date, and location of vaccination event, stickered on the card.
 Please keep this card with you and bring it back with you for your second vaccination dose visit.

 Q: Where can I learn more about the COVID-19 vaccine?